Plant Based on a Budget Challenge - 2 People - Week 3

 2 tbl spoons oil, divided 2 tomatoes, sliced 1 medium onion, sliced 1 bunch kale, chopped 3 cloves garlic, minced 1 jar marinara sauce ingredients for dough, here

-Meanwhile, toss sliced onions in about 1.5 tsp of oil and place on a cookie sheet.
-Toss sliced tomatoes in about 1.5 tsp of oil and place on a cookie sheet.
+Meanwhile, toss sliced onions in about 1.5 teaspoon of oil and place on a cookie sheet.
+Toss sliced tomatoes in about 1.5 teaspoon of oil and place on a cookie sheet.
 Put both trays in oven and set timer for 20 minutes.
 Check on both veggies periodically, making sure not to burn them but they should be browned slightly.

 While they are in the oven, heat oil over medium heat, add garlic and saute for about 2 minutes.
 Add kale, reduce heat, stirring frequently.
 Add salt to taste.

 Once dough has risen and is ready to be handled, take a cookie sheet, flip it over to the back side and lightly flour surface.
 Take dough, working and stretching until you can cover the sheet.
 Put dough in the oven and back for 5 minutes.

 Remove dough from oven, add marinara, roasted vegetables, kale and garlic, and place back in oven for about another 5 minutes or until dough is cooked through.

 November 21, 2013:

 Breakfast: Oatmeal and we each ate a banana

 Dinner: Opened-face tofu and kale sandwich on toasted sourdough, with side of roasted carrots + leftover Sheppard's Pie

 My friend Hayley suggested this to me, as a meal that she frequently makes.
 I was worried it wasn't going to be filling enough, but it turned out to be enough food for David and I. Though, David never stops eating and he also ate leftovers as well.